 Hilde: "In my opinion, labiaplasty because of cosmetical reasons isn’t a good development.
 No vulva-owning individual should have to undergo this just because they want their vulva to look like the ones they see on the internet (for example in porn), or like what they think other people expect them to look.
 I find it very difficult to see how far many individuals go to reach the ‘perfect’ looks.
 Of course, plastic surgery is something that we’ve seen growing in the past decades.
 But to have a surgeon cut away such a delicate part of your body - a part that is so sensitive, that gives you sexual pleasure, a natural part of yourself - just to look ‘pretty’; it’s hard for me to grasp that this is happening so often.
 Not that I don’t understand why it happens; like so many teenagers growing up, I’ve also been insecure about my own body - but still, it makes me really sad to see that the pressure so many individuals feel from the outside world is so big that they feel they need to undergo surgery.

-The only way to change the way individuals experience their bodies is to educate them, and others, about natural variety.
+One way to change the way individuals experience their bodies is to educate them, and others, about natural variety.
 Showing them that there are so many different body types, in many shapes, sizes, and colours.
 And also including people of all kinds of genders in the gallery - because having a vulva doesn't define your gender.

 I aim for The Vulva Gallery to contribute in changing the way people view vulvas, by showing them that all vulvas are perfect just the way they are.
 Because diversity is beautiful.